ying-tang/help-documentation/_heat/using_heat_for_deployment.md

 Take these steps:

-1. Use the following command to download the IBM Blue Box certificate into a `crt` file, for example, `example.crt` (replace `example.blueboxcloud.com` with your own FQDN):
+1. Use the following command to download the IBM Bluemix Private Cloud certificate into a `crt` file, for example, `example.crt` (replace `example.blueboxcloud.com` with your own FQDN):

 		echo -n | openssl s_client -connect  example.blueboxcloud.com:5000 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p'  > example.crt